-Sandy Martin was elected to Parliament as MP for Ipswich on June 8th 2017.
+Sandy Martin is the Labour Parliamentary candidate for the Ipswich Constituency.
+He was elected to Parliament as MP for Ipswich on June 8th 2017 and served until 5th November 2019.
 He moved to Ipswich in 1993 and worked for Ipswich Borough Council as an advice worker at their Community Resource Centre until 2002.
 He was also Coordinator of Ipswich & District Friends of the Earth.

 He was elected to Suffolk County Council in 1997, and chaired the Suffolk Joint Municipal Waste Management group which introduced the 3-bin collection system in 2001, raising the County’s recycling rate from about 14% to over 40%.
 He became Leader of the Labour Group in 2009, and drove the 2013 election campaign raising the number of Labour Councillors on the County Council from 4 to 15.

 He also served as a Borough Councillor from 2002 to 2014, and championed the introduction of cycle lanes in Ipswich town centre.
 As Portfolio Holder for Environmental Services, he helped win acceptance for a new work rota which enabled the Borough Council to keep waste collection in-house.

 During his time as a Councillor, Sandy has also served as a school governor at his local Primary and Secondary schools, as Chair of the Management Committee of his local Pupil Referral Unit, as a Trustee of the local Pre-school, and on the Boards of the Ipswich & Suffolk Council for Racial Equality, the Citizens Advice Bureau and the Ipswich Disabled Advice Bureau.